Joint custody

 Joint custody is a form of child custody pursuant to which custody rights are awarded to both parents.
 Joint custody may refer to joint physical custody, joint legal custody, or both combined.

 In joint legal custody, both parents of a child share major decision making regarding for example education, medical care and religious upbringing.
 In joint physical custody, also called shared parenting or shared residency, the child spends equal or close to equal amount of time with both parents.

 After a divorce or separation, parents may have joint physical custody as well as joint legal custody of their children, or commonly, they may have joint legal custody while one parent has sole physical custody, or rarely, they may have joint physical custody while one parent have sole legal custody.

 The opposite of joint physical custody is sole custody, where one parent has full parental control and decision-making authority, while the other parent may have visitation rights to regularly see their child.
 Joint physical custody is different from split custody, where some siblings live with one parent while other siblings live with the other parent.

 History

 The concept of a child did not exist until Jean-Jacques Rousseau proposed the concept of a child.
 Children were considered small adults and were treated like adults around the age of 7.
 Also, in ancient times, it was customary for the mother to have custody of a young child until the child reached the age of 7.
 In the 19th century, parental authority was generally given to the mother, unless the court found the mother to be an ineligible parent.

+Definitions

+While terminology used may vary, joint custody breaks down into two broad categories.
+Joint physical custody involves a parenting arrangement in which a child spends substantial time residing with each parent, though time need not be equal.
+Joint legal custody involves shared authority for important decisions pertaining to a child, such as education, medical care, and religious upbringing..